calebwang/pyamazon/README.md

 amazon-api
 ==========

-API for buying stuff from Amazon
+API for authenticating and buying stuff from Amazon